 Carry the Card: Vessel operators who are required to have a Pleasure Craft Operator Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.

 Penalty: Not carrying your Pleasure Craft Operator Card (PCOC) when one is required can result in a fine.

 Is the Canada Boating Licence the same as the permanent Pleasure Craft Operator Card?

-The permanent Pleasure Craft Operator Card is proof that you have successfully completed a Transport Canada‐approved boating safety course.
-Because the Pleasure Craft Operator Card does not expire and does not need to be renewed, it is not called the Canada Boating Licence.
+No. Because the Pleasure Craft Operator Card does not expire and does not need to be renewed, it is not called the Canada Boating Licence.

 All provinces, territories, and states that have mandatory boater education requirements will accept the Pleasure Craft Operator Card (PCOC).
 Likewise, Canada will accept boating education cards that are issued by states that meet NASBLA requirements as proof of competency.
 (This is known as “reciprocity.”)